mugan86/angular2-4-library-generator/README.md

      cookiecutter https://github.com/mugan86/angular2-4-library-generator.git

+You've cloned <our-directory> before.
+ Is it okay to delete and re-clone it? [yes]:

+     Input "yes" or press intro without input nothing.
 This command should create a angular 2/4 library structure in inside new library dir.

 ## Library data:

-* Library name (Not start with numbers and not use more than two words).
-For example: angular2librarytest
+* Library name (Not start with numbers and not use more than two words and word limit is 10 characters.
+Required min 5 characters).
+For example: "angular2 library"
 * Author user name.
 For example: Anartz
 * Author last name.
 For example: Mugika
 * Author email.
 For example: mugan86@gmail.com